OData/odata.net/v7/_posts/core libraries/2015-04-01-02-01-build-basic-model.md

 This code directly adds a new entity set `Customers` to the default container.

 ### Using Factory APIs for EdmModel
 In the above sections, to construct entity/complex types and entity containers, one has to first explicitly instantiate the corresponding CLR types, and then invoke `EdmModel.AddElement()` to add them to the model.
-In this version,
+In this version, a new set of factory APIs are introduced that combine the two steps into one, leading to more succinct and cleaner user code.
+These APIs are defined as extension methods to `EdmModel` as follows:

+{% highlight csharp %}
+namespace Microsoft.OData.Edm
+{
+    public static class ExtensionMethods
+    {
+        public static EdmComplexType AddComplexType(this EdmModel model, string namespaceName, string name);
+        public static EdmComplexType AddComplexType(this EdmModel model, string namespaceName, string name, IEdmComplexType baseType);
+        public static EdmComplexType AddComplexType(this EdmModel model, string namespaceName, string name, IEdmComplexType baseType, bool isAbstract);
+        public static EdmComplexType AddComplexType(this EdmModel model, string namespaceName, string name, IEdmComplexType baseType, bool isAbstract, bool isOpen);

+        public static EdmEntityType AddEntityType(this EdmModel model, string namespaceName, string name);
+        public static EdmEntityType AddEntityType(this EdmModel model, string namespaceName, string name, IEdmEntityType baseType);
+        public static EdmEntityType AddEntityType(this EdmModel model, string namespaceName, string name, IEdmEntityType baseType, bool isAbstract, bool isOpen);
+        public static EdmEntityType AddEntityType(this EdmModel model, string namespaceName, string name, IEdmEntityType baseType, bool isAbstract, bool isOpen, bool hasStream);

+        public static EdmEntityContainer AddEntityContainer(this EdmModel model, string namespaceName, string name);
+    }
+}
+{% endhighlight %}

+So, for example, instead of

+{% highlight csharp %}
+var entityType = new EdmEntityType("NS", "Entity");
+// Do something with entityType. model.AddElement(entityType);
+{% endhighlight %}

+you could simply

+{% highlight csharp %}
+var entityType = model.AddEntityType("NS", "Entity");
+// Do something with entityType.
+{% endhighlight %}

+Besides being more convenient, these factory APIs are potentially more efficient as advanced techniques may have been employed in their implementations for optimized object creation and handling.

 ### Write the Model to a CSDL Document
 Congratulations!
 You now have a working entity data model!
 In order to show the model in an intuitive way, we would write it to a CSDL document.